lignumsystem/lignum-core/README.md

 The build process for the applications is the same.
 Download the software, create the build directory and build the software.

+## LignumVTK
+The *qt-workbench* is a Qt4 application.
+It has become difficult to update and maintain.
+To upgrade it to modern Qt5 and Qt6 would require substantial amount of time and work.
+Because of that we are making a transition to LignumVTK project to visualize trees and forest plots with ParaView.
+See LignumVTK for details.

 ## Operating system  requirements
 The LIGNUM System applications are  developed with on macOS.
 Simulations are also made on Linux servers.
 We keep the